billdawson/ti-android-animation/README.md

 Usage
 =====

-Please see documentation/index.md for instructions on how to use the module in your Titanium app.
-You can also find samples under example/.
+Please see documentation for instructions on how to use the module in your Titanium app.
+You can also find code samples under the example/ folder.

+Meanwhile here is a very quick example of using the view property animator made available via this module:

+    var animationModule = require("com.billdawson.timodules.animation");

+	//... setup window / views ...

+    animationModule.viewPropertyAnimator.animate(myView).xBy(50).yBy(50);

 Developed By
 ============